sabrinasaleh/Data_Munging_Plotting/tasks.md

    * Collecting raw data in csv and API formats.

 2. Data Munging
     * Cleaning data for null and bad values.
-Merging files to create final dataset with clean data.
+Working with rows & columns and merging files to create our final dataset with clean data.

 3. Data Analysis
     * Data plotting for analysis.
 Addressing our research question.
-Analyzing hypotheses and results with statistics and plots.
+Analyzing our hypotheses and results with statistics and plots.

 4. Data Visualization